-In accordance with 2 CFR 200.205, Federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
-To facilitate part of this risk evaluation, all applicants (other than an individual) must download, complete, and submit this form.
+In accordance with the Part 200 Uniform Requirements as set out at 2 C.F.R .200.205, Federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
+To facilitate part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form.